pranjal-sri/Controlled_VSR/README.md

 python download_data.py
 ```
 change the directory in the download_data.py file to save to a preferred location, defaults to './data'.
+#### config.yaml

+Set the following in the config.yaml accordingly:
+- MODEL: SRNET_WITH_FLOW/SRNET
+- TRAINED_SRSNET_PATH: path to SRGAN weights
+- TRAIN_DATA_FILE: a .txt file with list of sequences for training
+- TEST_DATA_FILE: a .txt file with list of sequences for testing

+other parametrs are self-explanatory and can be modified as per the need

 To run training for the Model: